-The Undo/Redo feature allows you to reverse actions in ElixiGraphics if the [Number of Undo Levels] option in the Preferences dialog box is set to one or more levels.
+The Undo/Redo feature allows you to reverse actions in ElixirImage if the [Number of undo levels] option in the Preferences dialog box is set to one or more levels.
 See the "Usage switches" section in this chapter for more information.

-To undo an operation, click on the Undo icon in the Toolbar or pull down the Edit menu and select [Undo].
-You can also use the <Ctrl> + <Z> fast keys.
+To undo an operation, you can either pull down the Edit menu and select [Undo shape] (where shape is the name of the shape you want to undo), press <Ctrl> + <Z>, or click on the Undo icon in the Toolbar.

-To redo an operation that was undone using the Undo feature, click on the Redo icon in the Toolbar or pull down the Edit menu and select [Redo].
-You can also use the <Shift> + <Ctrl> + <Z> fast keys.
+To redo an operation that was undone using the Undo feature, pull down the Edit menu and select [Redo shape] (where shape is the shape you want to undo), press <Shift> + <Ctrl> + <Z>, or click on the Redo icon in the Toolbar.